cristmasbox/LatLong/README.md

 ### Formular
 The formular for the calculation of the distance is from https://www.calculator.net/distance-calculator.html.

+> [!NOTE]
-For this project I used the _Lambert's formula_ for distance calculations on an earth elipsoid.
+> For this project I used the _Lambert's formula_ for distance calculations on an earth elipsoid.

 This is the formula:<br>
 <img src="https://d26tpo4cm8sb6k.cloudfront.net/img/distance/lambert-formula.png"/><br><br>
 In code: